m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 [Download the CERT r4.2 Dataset](https://doi.org/10.1184/R1/12841247)

-The preprocessed r4.2 dataset is accesible through data/processed/

 ### Feature Extraction
 CERT provides a feature extraction script to be used on their datasets.
 This script merges all raw logs (logon, file, email, USB, web, HR, psychometric) into a single feature matrix representing user–day behavioral data.